KanchiMoe/Charlotte-timeline/index.rst

 Visual timeline
 ==================

-In addation to this document, I have also created a visual timeline using Time.Graphics to aid in visualising the data and timeline I've formed.
+In addation to this document, `I have also created a visual timeline using Time.Graphics to aid in visualising the data and timeline I've formed <https://time.graphics/line/566800>`_.
+This timeline graph should aid where people may get confused with the time travel and flashback elements, particularly from episode 9 onwards.

 ..
 Important::
     | The visual timeline contains hours and minutes in some locations.
-These are not part of any calculation and are only used for alignment.
+These are not part of any calculation and are only used for the alignment of segments on the timeline.